 Hyaluronic acid, a gel injection, is a naturally occurring substance in the body.
 It forms part of the building blocks and nourishment for cartilage and bone.
 You can consume hyaluronic acid as a tablet or use it as a face cream, but we think it works better if injected into a joint.

-While we are unsure how a gel injection works, we have a few ideas.
-One theory is that a gel injection acts as a lubricant, so the joint moves more smoothly.
+While we are uncertain how a gel injection works, we have several hypotheses.
+One theory is that it acts as a lubricant, thereby allowing the joint to move more smoothly.
 Alternatively, a gel injection reduces joint inflammation, lowering knee pain and swelling.

 The most common condition we treat with hyaluronic acid is knee arthritis.
-A recent study compared injection treatments in knee arthritis and found gel injections were more effective than cortisone injections, oral Ibuprofen and paracetamol.
-Moreover, high molecular weight hyaluronic acid was the most effective.
+A recent study compared injection treatments for knee arthritis and found that gel injections were more effective than cortisone injections, oral Ibuprofen, and paracetamol.
+Moreover, high-molecular-weight hyaluronic acid was the most effective.

 We also treat other conditions with hyaluronic acid, including: